hafeild/dp-lambda/INSTALLING.md

     bundler install

+After the initial clone, do the following:

+    cp application.EXAMPLE.yml config/application.yml

+and fill out `config/application.yml`.
+For development, nothing really needs to be filled in.
+This file is in the ignore list, so it will never be committed.

 After the initial clone, after any pull, and after any time you add a new migration, run the migrations in the test and development environments: